fschaeck/AirVPN-hummingbird-docker/README.md

 hummingbird it will warn you about the unexpected exit and will require you to run it again with the `--recover-network` option.
 It will also refuse to start any connection until the network has been properly restored and recovered.

+In the case of running hummingbird in a Docker container, you can just start the container with the option `--recover-network` to have everything reset.
+Or you ca. stop and delete the container and re-create a new one.
+But in that case, you'll have to stop, delete and re-create all containers using the hummingbird-container as their network-providing container, since that connection is established on the base of the container's UUID, which changes if you delete and re-create the hummingbird-container.

 ***

 Hummingbird is an open source project by [AirVPN](https://airvpn.org)